Muhammet252/ne-izlesem-showcase/README.md

 ## 🏠 Home Page

-The home page contains different movie categories and personalized recommendations.
+The home page includes movie categories, popular content and personalized recommendations.

-Users can discover movies and quickly access different sections of the platform.

 The navigation menu provides access to: